Home | Avoid an Alcohol-Related Arrest at Indy 500

 29 April 2016 | Alcohol, Criminal Defense, Legal Blog, OWI,

 Every year, hundreds of thousands of people gather at the Indianapolis Motor Speedway for the Indy 500.
 Amongst the speeding Indycars and overpriced concession stands, drinking of alcohol frequently occurs—and every year, alcohol-related arrests are made.
+An experienced Indianapolis defense attorney can help individuals facing charges from these incidents protect their rights and minimize the legal consequences.

 With the 100th anniversary of the Indy 500 fast approaching, organizers and police are expecting an especially festive Indy 500 race weekend.
 While to some the anniversary is cause for extra celebration, to others, it means an increased risk of public drunkenness, underage drinking, and violent crime.